omarkohl/pytest-datafiles/docs/readme/README.rst

 ..
-This file will be rendered to teh README.rst in the root
+This file will be rendered to the README.rst in the root

 ================
 pytest-datafiles